 With these words, Clara Fraser dedicated this collection of her writings to historical freethinkers, including Rosa Luxembourg, Sojourner Truth, Karl Marx, Lenin, “and above all Leon Trotsky.
 Great feminists all of them.”

-Revolution, She Wrote, published by Red Letter Press, is a collection of essays, soapbox columns, letters, and speeches by a lifelong activist, deep theoretical thinker, labor strike leader, feminist organizer, co-founder of the Freedom Socialist Party, and general rabble-rouser.
+Revolution, She Wrote, published by Red Letter Press, is a collection of essays, soapbox columns, letters, and speeches by a lifelong activist, deep theoretical thinker, labor strike leader, feminist organizer, co-founder of the Freedom Socialist Party and Radical Women, and general rabble-rouser.
 Fraser records her bold opinions and witty comments on everything from gays in the military in “The Love that Dare Not Speak Its Name in the Army” to the state of feminism in “Revenge of the Dykes, Choicers, Witches, Ghettoites and Single/Working/Welfare Moms.”

 The book is refreshing and sane.
 Educational and analytical.
 Biting and hilarious.
 It gives the reader a real-life explanation of socialist feminism from theoretical study to marching in the streets.
 In these trying times of Trumpism and fascists coming out from under the rocks, it reminds us that “personal demo-fatigue will pass.
 The Left will resurrect explosively.
 And a lifestyle of armchair commentary will wither.”

 Scoundrels, sellouts, and wimps.
 In this scornful and aptly named section of the book, Fraser takes on liberal Democrats, warmongers, labor misleaders, and feminist defectors.
 She describes why reforms and compromising with the ruling class will never fix this “outmoded, sadistic, dog-eat-dog system of capitalism.”